 NON-DISCRIMINATION & DIVERSITY AND INCLUSION POLICY

-On September 22, 1995, The United Way of Essex and West Hudson Board of Trustees adopted an anti-discrimination policy as a component of its annual allocations process.
+On September 22, 1995, The United Way of Greater Newark Board of Trustees adopted an anti-discrimination policy as a component of its annual allocations process.

 The policy was incorporated into the funding application packet sent to grant seekers as well as in the Memorandum of Agreement which is signed by each lead agency and its collaboration partners when they are selected to receive United Way funding.